georchestra/georchestra-gateway/docs/gatewify-an-app.md

 As you can see above, the `newappfrontend` service has a header section, which is used to override the default headers that will be sent to the frontend application.

-In `gateway.yaml` as the start of the file, you can modify the default headers sent to apps :
+In `gateway.yaml` as the start of the file, you can modify the default headers sent to apps:

 ```yaml
     georchestra: